Ford Foundation Center for Social Justice: Other interior spaces

 The elevators and one set of emergency stairs are on the western side of the building, near the northwest corner.
 Another set of emergency stairs is on the northeast corner.
 There are also emergency stairs within the diagonal piers on the eastern and southern sides of the building, at the ends of the northern and western wings, respectively.
 The Ford Foundation's library, which originally included 18,000 volumes, is located beneath the lobby.
-The basement has a conference room, and an auditorium decorated with a tapestry by Sheila Hicks.
+The basement has a conference room, along with an auditorium decorated with a tapestry by Sheila Hicks.
 There are 54000 ft2 of event space, as well as an art gallery and office space, all of which can be rented out.

 History

 The Ford Foundation was established in Michigan in 1936 as a foundation for the family of Henry Ford, who had founded the Ford Motor Company.
 In 1949, after a report by Horace Rowan Gaither, the foundation was reorganized to focus on economic improvements, education, freedom and democracy, human behavior, and world peace.
 By 1950, it was the largest private foundation in the United States, and its assets were valued at about $474 million.
 The foundation had its main offices in Pasadena, California, and satellite offices in Detroit and New York City.
 The New York office was at 477 Madison Avenue, where the foundation leased either nine or ten floors.
 The New York location became the main office when the Pasadena location closed in 1953, and the foundation leased three more floors at 477 Madison Avenue the next year.